scicloj/tutorials/introductory/ols/README.md

 # ols

-A simple OLS tutorial using tech.ml.dataset and smile.
+A simple regression tutorial using tech.ml.dataset and smile.
+It includes simple one variable regression in the ols.clj file, and a more elaborate example with multiple factor OLS and Support Vector Regression in the svr.clj file.

 ## Usage